Mark Wiemers is a principal in our Insurance & Health team and is based in the Brisbane office.

 ‘When I work with a client, I don’t treat the management of claims as a process.
 By this, I mean I tailor a solution for each client for each claim so that we can work together to achieve the best possible outcome.
 Ultimately, my objective isn’t only to achieve a certain commercial outcome for a client, but also to ensure that the result reflects their overall business imperatives.’

-In the 2018 edition of Doyle’s Guide, Mark was recognised as one of Queensland’s Recommended Workers’ Compensation (defendant), and a Recommended Dust Diseases Lawyer (defendant) in 2018 and 2019.
+Mark is listed as a Recommended Dust Diseases Lawyer (defendant) in 2018 - 2020 editions of Doyles Guide.
 He also works with the Association of Self Insured Employers of Queensland (ASIEQ) to provide educational seminars and events for employers and stakeholders within the scheme.

 ‘I believe that clients come to Barry.Nilsson. because of our strong reputation in insurance and because of our genuine client focus.
 We take the time to understand what our clients need, and provide solutions which fit.
 In addition, as a firm with offices all over Australia, we now offer a national solution, which makes our clients’ lives easier.
 We also have a strong track record, based on our superior legal skills, and efficient systems and processes.
 Importantly, as a firm, we have a reputation in the industry for not only being extremely knowledgeable but being very easy to deal with.’